Exotic Erotic Ball: Description

-In 2008, 26,341 people participated in the combined Exotic Erotic Ball and Exotic Erotic Expo.

 History

+In 1978, The Nudist Ball, a precursor to the Exotic Erotic Ball, took place in Mann's Tenderloin, San Francisco, California apartment in 1978 and attracted a few hundred people.

-Perry Mann organized the first Exotic Erotic Ball in 1979 to raise campaign funds for his business partner and best friend, the late Louis Abolafia, who ran for President of the United States under the Nudist Party with the slogan: “I have nothing to hide.”
+In 1979, Perry Mann organized the first Exotic Erotic Ball, moving it to California Hall, in San Francisco, with 800 to 900 people paying $10 apiece, to raise campaign funds for his business partner and best friend, Louis Abolafia, who ran for President of the United States under the Nudist Party with the slogan: “I have nothing to hide.”
 Louis also coined the phrase, “Make love, not war!” and his legendary Greenwich Village love-ins inspired the New York press to crown him “The Love King.”
-Abolafia had previously run in 1968 under the Cosmic Love Party, even then with the slogan "What have I got to hide?"
-Abolafia died in 1995, reportedly of a drug overdose.
+Abolafia had previously run in 1968 under the Cosmic Love Party, even then with the slogan "What have I got to hide?".

-The Nudist Ball, a precursor to the Exotic Erotic Ball, took place in Mann's Tenderloin, San Francisco, California apartment in 1978 and attracted a few hundred people.
-In 1979, it moved to California Hall on Turk Street and officially became the Exotic Erotic Ball, with 800 to 900 people paying $10 apiece.
+The Concourse Exhibition Center, 635 8th St, San Francisco was a long-time venue.

+Around 1999, the location changed to the Cow Palace in Daly City.

+In 2001, Mann released the book The Exotic Erotic Ball: Twenty Years of the World's Sexiest Party (ISBN 156171917X).